chyrta/AndroidOnboarder/README.md

 </dependency>
 ```

+#### Implementation

-2. Create an activity which should inherits from OnboarderActivity.
+Create an activity which should inherits from OnboarderActivity.
 Look at the example below to see how that library works.

 ```java